jobhustler-dev/jobhustler-dev/README.md

-Hey, I’m Connor.

-I’m building an ATS-optimized resume tailoring tool.

-The goal is simple: help people tailor their resumes to a specific job description in a way that actually performs well with Applicant Tracking Systems — not just “sounds good.”

-The tool works in two stages:

-First, it tailors your resume to better align with the job description — keywords, phrasing, structure, relevance.

-Then it runs a second pass.

-After tailoring, the system evaluates the resume from the perspective of an employer and generates a score out of 100.
-Not just based on keyword density, but on clarity, alignment, and overall competitiveness.

-I call it dual-sided tailoring:
+ATS Resume Tailoring Tool

+Built by Connor Bethel.

+This is an ATS-focused resume tailoring system designed to align resumes with specific job descriptions and evaluate their competitiveness from both an automated and employer-facing perspective.

+About

+I built this tool to approach resume tailoring more strategically.

+Instead of just inserting keywords, the system performs dual-sided analysis:

-Optimize for the ATS
+Optimize for ATS parsing

 Evaluate like a hiring manager

-Right now:
+The goal is to improve resume alignment in a way that holds up beyond automated filters.

+How It Works

+Stage 1: ATS Optimization

+Aligns resume content with job description keywords

+Refines phrasing for relevance

+Strengthens measurable impact statements

+Adjusts structure for better parsing

+Stage 2: Employer Evaluation
+After tailoring, the system evaluates the resume and generates:

+A score out of 100

+Alignment feedback

+Clarity assessment

+Weakness detection

+This is designed to balance keyword optimization with real-world readability.

+Access Model

-Anyone gets one free use
+One free use per user

 No signup required

-Paste your resume + the job description and get a tailored version with a score
+Input: resume + job description

-I’m trying to upgrade the resume tailoring space for good.
-Less keyword stuffing.
-More strategic alignment.

-Still early.
-Still refining the scoring system.
-Still improving accuracy every week.
+Output: tailored resume + score

+The free use is intentional — I want people to try it without friction.

+Tech Stack

+JavaScript

+Python

+API-based AI processing

+Iterative scoring logic

+Current Focus

+I’m actively refining:

+Scoring accuracy

+Employer-side evaluation logic

+Over-optimization detection

+Cost sustainability

+Early stage.
+Continuously improving.

+— Connor Bethel